vokimon/apunts/computers/css-grid.md

 - Goal: Setting page layouts with minimal css code.
 How?
 - Establishes a grid with vertical and horizontal guidelines.
-- You can define areas (squares defined by those lines) where each children could be placed.
+- Children are placed in areas defined by two pairs of those lines.
 - The placement of the lines can be fixed, relative, flexible or adaptable to the content.
 - Supported by all major browsers since 2017 (when Edge catch up)
 - Obsoletes css frameworks like bootstrap grid.
 They are more powerfull without utility classes.